Sweat the small stuff

 2. Technical elements

-Writing unique title tags for each page can be a challenge, so understand if there are any automated options such as “make H1 the page name and title” etc. understand how these are applied and how they will impact each webpage.
-Make sure you can get relevant text into the required HTML elements without being spammy or replicated.
+Writing unique title tags for each page can be a challenge, so understand if there are any automated options such as “make H1 the page name and title,” etc. understand how these are applied and how they will impact each webpage.
+Make sure you can get relevant text into the required HTML elements without being spammy or duplicated.

-Finally, your CMS (Content Management System) can also be responsible for generating duplicated pages in various forms.
-Audit your CMS and how it renders content to ensure you minimise duplicate content using canonical tags, webmaster tools or Meta tags as required.
+Finally, your CMS (Content Management System) can also be responsible for generating duplicate pages in various forms.
+Audit your CMS and how it renders content to ensure you minimize duplicate content using canonical tags, Google Search Console, or Meta tags as required.

 3. Copywriting